ffalor/terraform-provider-crowdstrike/docs/resources/content_update_policy.md

 Optional:

 - `delay_hours` (Number) Delay in hours when using 'ga' ring assignment.
 Valid values: 0, 1, 2, 4, 8, 12, 24, 48, 72.
 Only applicable when ring_assignment is 'ga'.
+- `pinned_content_version` (String) Pin content category to a specific version.
+When set, the content category will not automatically update to newer versions.

 <a id="nestedatt--sensor_operations"></a>